Kentucky lands quartet, Conwell heads to Louisville, UCLA adds 3 transfers, Michigan adds 1

 “Jaland is an incredibly explosive, playmaking, veteran point guard,” Pope said in a statement.
 “He’s a great kid who has a tremendous work ethic and most importantly, loves this game and wants nothing more than to win.”

-The 6-foot-7 Dioubate averaged 7.2 points and 5.9 rebounds in 16 minutes a game while helping the Crimson Tide to a second straight Final Four.
+The 6-foot-7 Dioubate averaged 7.2 points and 5.9 rebounds in 16 minutes a game while helping the Crimson Tide to the Elite Eight.
 Dioubate shot 61% from the field and was third on Alabama in steals and second in blocks despite the somewhat limited playing time.
 Williams earned a spot on the American Athletic Conference All-Freshman team after averaging 9.3 points, 4.5 rebounds, 1.3 assists, 1.4 blocks and 1.1 steals.

 Quaintance was a consensus five-star prospect and a 2024 McDonald’s All-American who originally signed to Kentucky before John Calipari left for Arkansas.
 Quaintance instead went to Arizona State where he started all 24 games he played.
 Quaintance, who turns 18 this summer, averaged 9.4 points, 7.9 rebounds and 2.6 blocks as a member of the Big 12 All-Freshman and Big 12 All-Defensive teams.

-Note: This story has been corrected to show that Alabama made it to the Elite Eight, not Final Four.